If you've blocked our ad, please consider unblocking it.

-There's text and an awful lot of sprites which suggest that originally each drink you made at the Starbeans Cafe was supposed to trigger a cameo by a different Nintendo character each time, instead of just E. Gadd (who incidentally also has his own unused text).
-All the text is still in the game and written below.
+There's a large amount of leftover text and sprites which suggest that originally each drink you made at the Starbeans Cafe was supposed to trigger a cameo by a different Nintendo character, instead of just E. Gadd (who incidentally also has his own unused text).
 All sprite animation speeds are estimated.

 E. Gadd : Hmm...
 My sniffer's detecting the aroma of a new kind of juice...
 Cashier : Oh!
 Professor Gadd!
 How've you been, sir?
 Are you here to try our new drink?
 You can ask those two there for Woohoo Blend!
 E. Gadd : Oh!
 Just wonderful!
 A new blend!
 How about a try, youngsters?
 Hmm...
 This flavor fills the old bones with brimming strength!
 Yep, a drink like this'll surely boost my spirits during ghost research.
 Listen, youngsters, let me thank you.
 I insist you take this.
 Hmm...
 I wonder what I should invent next...